rionmuerte/proceduralFaceCreation/README.md

 Before that, however, I would like to present an argument against procedural generation.
 The fact is that really only a part of things we generate will be good and/or unique.
-Few will be able to tell apart characters whose eye-colour is the only differentiating factor.
+Few will be able to tell apart characters whose eye-color is the only differentiating factor.
 This can happen if you do completely random things (like I do in this example).
 Let's say you need to spawn a character but you already know their parents.
 You can generate them in many different ways.